vfshera/laraveldocs-vscode/README.md

-# Laravel Docs Vs Code Extension
+# Laravel Docs VSCode Extension

 Get Docs in your vscode